CUB-Geomicrobiology/syllabus/README.md

 #### Readings

-The readings for this course will include select chapters from the books listed below, PDFs provided through Google Drive, and online resources provided by link.
+Geomicrobiology is a broad, fast-evolving field that is best understood by engaging with the primary literature.
+Therefore, in class exercises will often be based on discussions of journal articles within and between the teams, with preparative background readings at the beginning of each module.
+The readings will include select chapters from the books listed below, PDFs provided through Google Drive, and online resources provided by link.
 Details on all readings are provided on the [schedule page](https://2017-Geomicrobiology.github.io/schedule/#readings).
 Please note that the University has e-book access to both books (you may have to create a login with the publisher) but that simultaneous access may be limited to a finite number of users.
 Please coordinate with your teammates should simultaneous-use restrictions become a problem.

 - **Introduction to Geomicrobiology** by Kurt Konhauser, 2007 ([CU Boulder ebook](http://search.ebscohost.com.colorado.idm.oclc.org/login.aspx?direct=true&db=nlebk&AN=274665&site=ehost-live&scope=site))
 - **Ehrlich's Geomicrobiology** by Henry Lutz Ehrlich, Dianne Newman and Andreas Kappler (editors), 2016, 6th edition ([CU Boulder ebook](http://search.ebscohost.com.colorado.idm.oclc.org/login.aspx?direct=true&db=nlebk&AN=1070168&site=ehost-live&scope=site))